RealVNC® is a registered Private Limited Company.

 We need to collect and handle your personal information in these ways to perform our contract for the use of this software.

-Your information is only collected or handled if your VNC® Server is cloud-joined, or if you have enabled the collection of anonymous usage data for analytics purposes.
+Your information is collected to perform a licence check, to provide service, or if you have allowed the collection of anonymous usage data for analytics purposes.

-If you have a cloud-joined VNC® Server, we will collect and process information to allow you to identify the computer and remotely connect to it.
-The details collected include VNC® Server application name, version, machine/device name and form factor, OS name and version and MAC addresses.
+If you have enabled cloud connectivity for VNC® Server, we will collect and process information to allow you to license the application correctly, identify the computer and remotely connect to it.
+The details collected include application name and version, machine/device name and form factor, OS name and version, and MAC addresses.

 We need to collect and handle your personal information in these ways to perform the contract for your use of our software.